Scroll down to the bottom of this post for a full chart of candy bars so you can see how the exact nutrition stacks up!————

 I can only fit so many candy bars on one graphic, so hopefully your favorite made the cut!

-If it didn’t, don’t sweat- I’ve got a sortable table right here with a ton more candy bars on it.
-Sort the bars by name, calories, fat, sugar, or protein.
+If it didn’t, don’t sweat- I’ve got a table right here with a ton more candy bars on it!
+They are arranged in order from lowest calorie to highest calorie, but you’ll also be able to see the fat, sugar, and protein content.

 While most of these bars are from the United States (we have the best candy bars) I snuck in a few others that I’ve tried in both Canada and the UK that I really love as well.
 Shoutout to Coffee Crisp!